blakeblackshear/frigate/docs/docs/configuration/authentication.md

 Frigate stores user information in its database.
 Password hashes are generated using industry standard PBKDF2-SHA256 with 600,000 iterations.
 Upon successful login, a JWT token is issued with an expiration date and set as a cookie.
 The cookie is refreshed as needed automatically.
 This JWT token can also be passed in the Authorization header as a bearer token.

-Users are managed in the UI under Settings > Authentication.
+Users are managed in the UI under Settings > Users.

 #### Onboarding

 On startup, an admin user and password are generated and printed in the logs.
-It is recommended to set a new password for the admin account after logging in for the first time under Settings > Authentication.
+It is recommended to set a new password for the admin account after logging in for the first time under Settings > Users.

 #### Resetting admin password